Lujun995/lujun995.github.io/_posts/2021-11-15-Deep-Learning-and-SHAP.md

               metrics=['accuracy'])
 {% endhighlight %}

-After these steps, we can check the properties of different layers in our neutral network.
+After these steps, we can check the properties of different layers in our neural network.

 {% highlight python %}
 model.summary()
 {% endhighlight %}

 It shows we have a total of 8,412,707 trainable parameters in our model.
-Thereafter, we are about to learn the parameters in the model or namely, to train the nuetral network.
+Thereafter, we are about to learn the parameters in the model or namely, to train the neural network.

 {% highlight python %}
 epochs = 5